robert-commonsku/ps-caching-proxy/ARCHITECTURE.md

 ## Settings

-HostName
+**HostName**
-: The domain where the Proxy is hosted
+  - The domain where the Proxy is hosted
-Supplier PPC endpoint
+**Supplier PPC endpoint**
-: The URL for the Supplier PPC endpoint
+  - The URL for the Supplier PPC endpoint
-Supplier PPC version
+**Supplier PPC version**
-: The version of PPC that the supplier PPC endpoint supports Supplier Product Data endpoint
+  - The version of PPC that the supplier PPC endpoint supports **Supplier Product Data endpoint**
-: The URL for the Supplier Product Data endpoint Supplier Product Data version
+  - The URL for the Supplier Product Data endpoint **Supplier Product Data version**
-: The version of Product Data that the supplier Product Data endpoint supports Locales
+  - The version of Product Data that the supplier Product Data endpoint supports **Locales**
-: A set of supported locales (i.e. localizationLanguage-localizationCountry pairs), e.g. en-US Default Locale
+  - A set of supported locales (i.e. localizationLanguage-localizationCountry pairs), e.g. en-US **Default Locale**
-: A localizationLanguage-localizationCountry pair e.g. en-US.
+  - A localizationLanguage-localizationCountry pair e.g. en-US.
 It must exist in the Locales setting.
-Supplier Company Name
+**Supplier Company Name**
-: The name of the Supplier
+  - The name of the Supplier
-Default TTL
+**Default TTL**
-: A hint for how frequently the cache should be updated
+  - A hint for how frequently the cache should be updated

 ## Methods with Universal Responses